peerigon/extract-loader/README.md

 ------------------------------------------------------------------------

 There is currently exactly one option: `publicPath`.
-If you are using a relative `publicPath` in webpack's [output options](https://webpack.js.org/configuration/output/#output-publicpath) and extracting to a file with the `file-loader`, you might need this to account for the location of your extracted file.
+If you are using a relative `publicPath` in webpack's [output options](https://webpack.js.org/configuration/output/#output-publicpath) and extracting to a file with the `file-loader`, you might need this to account for the location of your extracted file. `publicPath` may be defined as a string or a function that accepts current [loader context](https://webpack.js.org/api/loaders/#the-loader-context) as single argument.

-Example:
+Example with publicPath option as a string:

 ```js
 module.exports = {